vouch/vouch-proxy/README.md

 ### Scopes and Claims

-With vouch-proxy you can request various `scopes` (standard and custom) to obtain more information about the user or gain access to the provider's APIs.
-Internally, vouch-proxy launches a requests to `user_info_url` after successful authentication.
+With Vouch Proxy you can request various `scopes` (standard and custom) to obtain more information about the user or gain access to the provider's APIs.
+Internally, Vouch Proxy launches a requests to `user_info_url` after successful authentication.
 From the provider's response the required `claims` are extracted and stored in the vouch cookie.

-<p align="center">⚠️ <b>Userinfo will get added to the Vouch cookie and (possibly) make it large</b> ⚠️</p>
+<p align="center">⚠️ <b>Additional claims and tokens are added to the VP cookie and can make it large</b> ⚠️</p>

-The Vouch cookie may get split up into several cookies, but if you need it, you need it.
+The VP cookie may get split up into several cookies, but if you need it, you need it.
+Large cookies and headers require Nginx to be configured with larger buffers.
-With large cookies and headers it will require additional nginx config to open up the buffers a bit.
 See [large_client_header_buffers](http://nginx.org/en/docs/http/ngx_http_core_module.html#large_client_header_buffers) and [proxy_buffer_size](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_buffer_size) for more information.

-Here is a protocol to set up `scopes` and `claims` in vouch proxy with nginx:
+#### Setup `scopes` and `claims` in Vouch Proxy with Nginx

-0. Setup basic authentication (See: [Installation and Configuration](#installation-and-configuration))
+0. Configure Vouch Proxy for Nginx and your IdP as normal (See: [Installation and Configuration](#installation-and-configuration))

 1. Set the necessary `scope`s in the `oauth` section of the vouch-proxy `config.yml` ([example config](config/scopes_and_claims_config.yml))
    1. set `idtoken: X-Vouch-IdP-IdToken` in the `headers` section of vouch-proxy's `config.yml`
    2. log in and call the `/validate` endpoint in a modern browser
    3. check the response header for a `X-Vouch-IdP-IdToken` header
    4. copy the value of the header into the debugger at https://jwt.io/ and ensure that the necessary claims are part of the jwt
    5. if they are not, you need to adjust the `scopes` in the `oauth` section of your `config.yml` or reconfigure your oauth provider
 2. Set the necessary `claims` in the `header` section of the vouch-proxy `config.yml`
    1. log in and call the `/validate` endpoint in a modern browser
    2. check the response headers for headers of the form `X-Vouch-Idp-Claims-<ClaimName>`
    3. If they are not there clear your cookies and cached browser data
    4. 🐞 If they are still not there but exist in the jwt (esp. custom claims) there might be a bug
    5. remove the `idtoken: X-Vouch-IdP-IdToken` from the `headers` section of vouch-proxy's `config.yml` if you don't need it
 3. Use `auth_request_set` after `auth_request` inside the protected location in the nginx [`server.conf`](examples/nginx/nginx_scopes_and_claims.conf)
 4. Consume the claim ([example nginx config](examples/nginx/nginx_scopes_and_claims.conf))

 ## Running from Docker